 I have two beautiful children who keep me very busy, I love playing sports and can often be found running around on the netball court or mountain biking the tracks in Rakahuri, Ashley Forest.
 In the summer, I like to fish at local beaches and rivers.
 I also have a deep love of music, so you may also catch me at a concert or local gig.

-I agree with Michelle on this one, Little Vintage Café in Amberley, where Matt and Vanessa make the best coffee and the most delicious kai (food) in North Canterbury.
+Little Vintage Café in Amberley, where Matt and Vanessa make the best coffee and the most delicious kai (food) in North Canterbury.
 A hidden gem which is a favourite amongst locals and a new favourite for those who are lucky enough to find it on their travels.

 Abel Tasman National Park